 His soft exhalation was like a laugh.
 "Wonderful answer."

 "Just the truth."
-She put her other hand on his arm, squeezed gently.
+She put her other hand on his arm and squeezed gently.
 "Why do you keep going back to the Enterprise?"

 "She's home.
 She's mine.
 She's where I belong.
 And I hate everywhere else I've tried."

 "But you have to admit, the Command parties are much better than those on the ship."

 He seemed to be trying to hide a smirk.
 "Maybe."